facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 Urgent updates need immediate response to match our intuitions about how physical objects behave.
 However, transitions are different because the user doesn’t expect to see every intermediate value on screen.
 In the New Architecture, React Native is able to support rendering urgent updates and transition updates separately.

 Typically, for the best user experience, a single user input should result in both an urgent update and a non-urgent one.
 Just like in ReactDOM, events like `press` or `change` are handled as urgent and rendered immediately.
-You can use the `startTransition` API inside an input event to inform React which updates are “transitions”, and can be deferred to the background:
+You can use the `startTransition` API inside an input event to inform React which updates are “transitions” and can be deferred to the background:

 ```jsx
 import {startTransition} from 'react';